SublimeText/Modelines/README.rst

 Buffers will be scanned ``onLoad`` for modelines and preferences will be set accordingly.
 Preferences will apply **only** to the buffer declaring them.

+**Note**: Application- and Window-level options declared in modelines are obviously global.

 Usage
 *****